 Here at G&G, our favorite thing to do is bring Atlanta’s food scene into your kitchen.
 What better way for us to do this than by stepping into the heat of Chef Chris Grossman’s bustling, busy kitchen at Atlas Restaurant in Buckhead so that we can give you a behind-the-scenes look.
-Chef Chris showed us his tips & tricks for cooking his Steak & Chimichurri with Mexican Street Corn & Red Skin Potatoes, which is available on our menu 8/3 through Wednesday 8/9 at midnight.
+Chef Chris showed us his tips & tricks for cooking his Chimichurri Steak with Mexican Street Corn & Red Skin Potatoes, which is available to order on our menu through Monday 8/13 at midnight.

-Once you've got your meal kit next week, follow along with this blog post as you’re cooking for the inside scoop from Chef Chris!
+Once you've got your meal kit in hand, follow along with this blog post as you’re cooking for the inside scoop from Chef Chris!

 *Make sure that you let the tips of the potato halves stick out of the top of the water about 1/4 of an inch.
 Don’t completely submerge them.